bigbluebutton/bigbluebutton.github.io/_posts/2019-04-15-gl-install.md

 ### Using `docker run`

-To run Green Light using `docker run`, from the `~/Green Light` directory, run the following command:
+To run Green Light using `docker run`, from the `~/greenlight` directory, run the following command:

 ```
-docker run --restart unless-stopped -d -p 5000:80 -v $(pwd)/db/production:/usr/src/app/db/production --env-file .env --name Green Light-v2 bigbluebutton/Green Light:v2
+docker run --restart unless-stopped -d -p 5000:80 -v $(pwd)/db/production:/usr/src/app/db/production --env-file .env --name greenlight-v2 bigbluebutton/greenlight:v2
 ```

 The database is saved to the BigBlueButton server so data persists when you restart.
-This can be found at `~/Green Light/db`.
+This can be found at `~/greenlight/db`.

 If you wish to extract the logs from the docker container and save them to the BigBlueButton server, add `-v $(pwd)/log:/usr/src/app/log` to the `docker run` command.

 Then when you want to stop the docker container, run:

 ```
-docker stop Green Light-v2
+docker stop greenlight-v2
 ```

 # Configuring Green Light 2.0